German Interstate Treaty on Gambling comes into effect on July 1

-AgeChecked provides onboarding and ongoing monitoring checks for the Germany market.
+AgeChecked provides online age verification software for gambling for the German market.
 To meet the German regulatory requirements for the onboarding of players, we have player identity and authentication checks, together with bank account verification and multiple account checks.

 AgeChecked provides access to the reliable Schufa database, offering gaming operators and affiliates working within Germany two secure verification services with high match rates.
 We provide access to the national OASIS database, so that operators can fulfil their obligations to maintain ongoing monitoring of their players’ exclusion statuses.

 PEPs & Sanctions checks are available for onboarding and/or for ongoing monitoring.